Center For The Arts Staff

 In Florida Anna found herself in the arts community and began working at the Marathon Community Theater as the GM.
 As Emma Rose, her daughter grew, Anna wanted to be close to family so they left the Keys for St. George.
 After moving in 2017; Anna met Kayenta Arts Foundation board members and was hired as a consultant to KAF to create operating procedures.
 The rest is history and now Anna is General Manager of the Center for the Arts at Kayenta!
 To this day Anna continues to grow and progress in her job as General Manager of the Center for the Arts at Kayenta.
 Anna is an avid hiker, adventurer, music & art lover as well as devoted mommy & wife.

 Chris received a comprehensive theatre education from Tuacahn High School and Southern Utah University, where he earned a BFA in Theatre and studied theatre through the lenses of anthropology and psychology.
 Although his emphasis in classwork was in musical theatre performance, he was cast year after year in straight plays, sought for his commanding presence and deep understanding of a character’s inner life.
 He has been most acclaimed for the leading roles of Chad in “All Shook Up,” Lord Goring in “An Ideal Husband,” Stanley in “A Streetcar Named Desire,” Collins in “RENT,” and Hank in “Hank Williams: Lost Highway.”

 Since 2014, he’s been a theater professional onstage and off, fueled (sometimes sleeplessly) by the elusive power of theatre—to make people what they were born to be.
 Kayenta Arts Foundation brought him on as an all-around assistant in May 2018.
 He is thrilled to have helped the Center grow into what it is today and is convinced that he works with the best people in town.

-You’ll see him onstage at the Center as Mark Rothko’s assistant in “Red” by John Logan this October, and as the famous vanished wilderness artist Everett Ruess in “The End of the Horizon,” by Deborah Threedy in fall 2021, co-produced by Man of Two Worlds Productions.
+You saw him onstage at the Center as Mark Rothko’s assistant in “Red” by John Logan last October, and as Nick in April’s Who’s Afraid of Virginia Woolf?
+He is playing the famous vanished wilderness artist Everett Ruess in “The End of the Horizon,” by Deborah Threedy in fall 2021, co-produced by Man of Two Worlds Productions.